Cheasarath/ios-sdk-guides/SOS Example Project Setup-template.md

 This example shows how you can replace and reskin the standard default UI elements SOS provides.
 This example also demonstrates how you can replace specifc (or all) UIAlerts with custom UI Elements.

+Please refer to the following classes for examples.

+From the iOS Documentation the SOSAlert.h exposes the interface to allow you to implement a UIAlert replacement for our framework. http://sos.goinstant.com/pilot/ios/documentation/Protocols/SOSAlert.html

+The implementation example in the SOS Guides can be found with the MyAlert class defined in the advanced application found [here](https://github.com/goinstant/sos-guides/blob/master/Guides/integrate-sos/SOSApplication.m)